A Disaster at Sea

 A Disaster at Sea is a c.
 1835 seascape painting by the British artist J.M.W.
 Turner.
 It depicts a ship floundering at sea with those on board clinging desperately to the sinking vessel.
-The painting was never exhibited in Turner's lifetime and is likely to be unfinished, although by the latter stages of Turner's carer his Romantic style became increasingly abstract and impressionist.
+The painting was never exhibited in Turner's lifetime and is likely to be unfinished, although by the latter stages of Turner's career his Romantic style became increasingly abstract and impressionist.